-- Windows administrator rights are required to install Spectrum[TM] Technology Platform - In order to use the enhanced system tray notification application, the server must have .NET Framework 3.5 SP1 (also known as 3.5.1) or higher.
-Current versions of Windows Server come with the required version of .NET Framework.
+- Windows administrator rights are required to install SpectrumTM Technology Platform - In order to use the enhanced system tray notification application the server must have .NET Framework 3.5 SP1 (also known as 3.5.1) or higher.
+Windows Server 2008 comes with a limited version of .NET Framework 3.5.
+You need install the full .NET Framework 3.5.1 on Windows Server 2008.
+Later versions of Windows Server come with the required version of .NET Framework.